-Mumbai is widely known as Bombay and it is the capital of the country, with more than 21 million inhabitants.
+Mumbai is also widely known as Bombay, with more than 21 million inhabitants.
 It is considered to be the biggest city in terms of population in the whole world.

 Warnings & Dangers in Mumbai